 Coffee is a good source of antioxidant polyphenols, caffeine, and trigonelline, all of which support cognitive functioning and may lower the risk of memory loss, according to Uma Naidoo, M.D., nutritional psychiatrist and mbg functional nutrition coach.

 Tea also has many health benefits, from soothing nausea to managing headaches and easing digestive discomfort.
 Similar to coffee, tea is also high in anti-inflammatory properties, like antioxidants.
-Some studies have also linked the catechins in green tea to cardiovascular health.
+Some studies have also linked the catechins in green tea to cardiovascular health4.

 Summary: Coffee and tea both contain health benefits, like anti-inflammatory antioxidants.
 They also support the brain, the heart, and metabolism.
 Tea may have more soothing properties than coffee.

-While caffeine in moderation is healthy and has been shown to increase alertness and boost athletic performance, drinking too much can lead to unwanted side effects.
-A safe daily intake for adults is 400 mg (or about four cups), and going overboard on caffeine can lead to jitters, anxiety, high blood pressure, dehydration, insomnia, and headaches, to name a few.
+While caffeine in moderation is healthy and has been shown to increase alertness5 and boost athletic performance, drinking too much can lead to unwanted side effects.
+A safe daily intake for adults6 is 400 mg (or about four cups), and going overboard on caffeine can lead to jitters, anxiety, high blood pressure, dehydration, insomnia, and headaches, to name a few.
 Plus, trying to wean off of it can lead to caffeine withdrawal symptoms.

 Both coffee and tea can count toward your daily intake of water.
 However, you should still balance them with adequate water intake; otherwise, they can lead to dehydration, integrative medicine doctor Bindiya Gandhi, M.D., previously told mbg.

 Coffee and tea are both high in antioxidants, hydrating, and may contribute to metabolic health.
 Because of the higher caffeine content in coffee, pregnant people or anyone attempting to lower their caffeine intake would be better off sticking with tea—particularly of the herbal variety.